microsoft/reactxp/docs/docs/components/view.md

 // Region for accessibility mechanisms
 accessibilityLiveRegion: AccessibilityLiveRegion = undefined; // Android and web only

+// Expose the element and/or its children as accessible to Screen readers importantForAccessibility?: ImportantForAccessibility = Auto;

 // Animation of children
 //   - Every child must have a `key`.
 //   - String refs aren't supported on children.
 Only callback refs are.